icoscx/Turvalise-veebirakenduse-disain/README.md

 The password_hash function returns a string that contains both the hash and the salt.
 ST Username DB-s ei hoia.
 Hoiame Hsh(PW + Salt) , pärast võrdleme logimisel seda tuletatud hashi

 Miinus minul: Kui ei kasutaks PHP sessi:  If you did that, store session data in a database.
-Sess infi DB eraldi tabel. http://www.thespanner.co.uk/2007/12/02/faking-the-unexpected/   PHP IP User agent + SRC ip -> Sess
+Sess infi DB eraldi tabel + Unique veerg. http://www.thespanner.co.uk/2007/12/02/faking-the-unexpected/   PHP IP User agent + SRC ip -> Sess

 Change Sess ID on Logon and kill everything on logoff.
 Set Sess Timeout.
-Iga AJAX req tuleb KT: req.id, IP, Browser.
+Iga AJAX req tuleb KT: (req.id, sessID), IP, Browser.

+The PHP session is stored in webserver's memory while JavaScript runs in the webclient (webbrowser).
+Those are in real world two physically separate and independent machines.
+They usually can only communicate with each other over network using HTTP protocol.

-Suur viga oleks X-ff-is IP võtta :D
+Suur viga oleks X-ff-is IP võtta, requestide craftimine on väga primitiivne

 it's much more complex than that.
 Your site/service will be accessed by a variety of people with different setups.
 The first thing that can go wrong is if someone is going through a proxy server.